 Dr. Katie Cripe, Program Coordinator

-In cooperation with various discipline departments in the University, the Department of Teacher Education offers a four-year adolescent/young adult license approved by the Ohio Department of Education.
+In cooperation with various discipline departments in the University, the Department of Teacher Education and Leadership Studies offers a four-year adolescent/young adult license approved by the Ohio Department of Education.
 The Adolescent/Young Adult (Grades 7-12), Bachelor of Science in Education degree requires a minimum of 121 semester hours of course work (each content area requires a specific number of semester hours) including a semester of student teaching.
-Please refer to the four year plan for additional information.
+Please refer to the four-year plan for additional information.
 This teaching license requires passage of the Ohio Assessments for Educators in order to be eligible to student teach.

 Graduates of the Adolescent/Young Adult Program will be qualified to teach in the 7-12 classroom.
 Additional opportunities may be available in the private sector to tutor students.
 It is recommended that students in this major consider adding the Teaching English to Speakers of Other Languages (TESOL) endorsement to increase marketability.
 Graduates wanting to teach College Credit Plus courses should consider a Master of Science in Education Content Area Concentration degree.